Siddharthbeniwal/Food-Express/README.md

 ![image](https://github.com/user-attachments/assets/fc1eb28e-1da3-4256-a4f8-7d0242cd2c0a)

-Built with a responsive interface powered by Bootstrap, application ensures an optimized, smooth user experience across all devices, from desktops to mobile phones
+Built with a responsive interface powered by Bootstrap, application ensures an optimized, smooth user experience across all devices, from desktops to mobile phones.

+This application is designe and developed by Siddharth Beniwal.